cmwilhelm/fsdl_report/README.md

 ![MAG Topic Frequencies](./writeup/mag_class_frequencies.png)

-Class frequencies are very uneven in this dataset; no attempt to alter this distribution was made.
+Class frequencies are very uneven in this dataset; no attempt to balance the classes was made.

 ### Network Architecture